 Dealing with financial stress

-Approximately 62 percent of Americans report feeling stressed about money, according to APA’s 2017 Stress in America survey, and during the holidays, with all the gift buying, entertaining and travel, money can become an even greater source of stress.
-Here are some tips to help you deal with financial stress:
+Thinking about money or your finances during the holidays, with gift buying, entertaining and travel, can be stressful.
+Here are some tips to help you deal with financial stress around the holidays:

 Make one financial decision at a time.
 When people are faced with multiple, back-to-back decisions that test willpower, research suggests that their willpower can easily be depleted.
 Space out your financial decisions instead of making too many at once and becoming overwhelmed.